 We specialize in a relational, client focused approach to counselling – and we are experienced in working with people who want to develop healthy, meaningful lives and relationships.
 We are certified with our respective professional associations.
 Graduate interns in the Masters of Arts in Pastoral Psychology and Counselling program at St. Stephen’s College also see clients under supervision.

-John is a Psychotherapist/Counsellor with Clinical Social Work (MSW, RSW) and Pastoral Counselling Specialist (MTS, PCE) training and certifications.
+John is a Psychotherapist/Counsellor (20 years of experience) with Clinical Social Work (MSW, RSW/Alberta College of Social Workers) and Pastoral Counselling Specialist (MTS, PCE) training and certifications.
 He has post-graduate education in Trauma Focused Therapy, Eye Movement Desensitization and Reprocessing (EMDR) therapy, Hypnosis and Myers-Brigg’s Type Indicator (MBTI).
 John has a particular interest in complex trauma and neglect and dissociation.
 He is a member of and regularly pursues training with the International Society for the Study of Trauma and Dissociation and the Alberta chapter of the Canadian Federation of Clinical Hypnosis.
 As a holistic relational psychotherapist, John draws upon his knowledge of psycho/social, ecological, spiritual, and physical health to support and guide his clients towards greater well-being and authenticity.
-His areas of interests include: recovery from abuse/trauma/neglect, dissociation, couple counseling, addictions, spiritual growth, parenting, men’s issues and the role of Nature in healing and health.
+His areas of interests include: recovery from abuse/trauma/neglect/injustice, dissociation, couple counseling, parent-teen relationships, addictions, spiritual growth, men’s issues and the role of Nature in healing and health.